rgitzel/azul-generator/NOTES.md

 And finally, yes.
 Need `toString("base64")` (not `base-64` oops).
 Need `binaryMediaType`, need that flag in the response.
 And need `-H "Accept: application/pdf"` in the `curl` command.
  And eventually it all works.
+I think I was just burned out by the end of Pro-D day and just didn't do the right combinations.

 And happily you can set the media type through Cloudformation, apparently not possible back when those pages written.

+So... what next?
+- DNS entry
+- post a sample PDF to BGG for feedback on printing
+- better colours (at least for my printer)
+- somewhat of a background colour

 **March 23, 2018**